-The European Parliament and the Council have adopted Directive 2006/48/EC of 14 June 2006, relating to the taking up and pursuit of the business of credit institutions and the Capital Adequacy Directive, which have been implemented into Czech law by amendment of the Czech Banking Act and adoption by the CNB of the Regulation No. 123/2007 Coll., on the rules of prudent business carried out by banks, savings and loan co-operatives and securities traders, as amended (the "Prudential Rules Decree").
+The Capital Adequacy Directives (which have since been recast and replaced on 1 January 2014 by CRD IV and CRR) were implemented into Czech law by amendment of the Czech Banking Act and adoption by the CNB of the Regulation No. 123/2007 Coll., on the rules of prudent business carried out by banks, savings and loan co-operatives and securities traders, as amended (the "Prudential Rules Decree").